PrometheanDissident/prometheandissident.github.io/pages/research-questions.md

 * Look into whether jobs are being lost due to AI
 * Look into what right-wing authoritarianism is
 * Role that urbanization plays in fertility
+* Competition policy
+* Effects of daycare on psychological well-being of children